BMC-CS-340/BMC-CS-340.github.io/index.md

 Course Readings
-: Required: Algorithm Design by Jon Kleinberg and Eva Tardos : Each lecture has an optional accompanying chapter/section of the textbook.
+: Required: Algorithm Design by Jon Kleinberg and Eva Tardos : Each lecture has a required accompanying chapter/section of the textbook.

 Learning Goals
 : Students who complete the course will have demonstrated the ability to do the following: